blocksmd/blocksmd/docs/google-sheets-integration.md

 ![Run initialSetup](https://res.cloudinary.com/dnriuttuy/image/upload/v1722092477/gsheets-12_p8tbyi.png)

+**Please note**, at this point, you may need to `Review permissions` again.
+In that case, follow the steps as above:

+1. Select correct Google account
+2. `Advanced -> Go to blocksmd-form (Unsafe)`
+3. Click on `Allow` button

 ## 5. Add the `Web app URL` as a setting

 Finally, set the URL you copied from the deployment modal as a setting: